 Flat roof extensions can provide a practical, cost-effective and aesthetically pleasing structural addition to your home.
 Poorly constructed setups from the 1960s and 1970s have given flat roofs an unfortunate reputation for pooling rainwater and sub-par thermal performance.
-However, high-quality modern systems can avoid these issues and yield an array of exciting design opportunities, as well as achieving excellent standards of efficiency.
+However, high-quality modern structural systems can avoid these issues and yield an array of exciting design opportunities, as well as achieving excellent standards of efficiency.

 Architectural versatility is another highlight of flat roof extensions.
 “This type of structure, when designed properly, can look great on almost any type of existing architecture.
 You can design it to create a modern feature that contrasts against a traditional home or make it look like a seamless addition to the property,” says James Bernard, director at Plus Rooms.
 “Plus, a flat roof extension can be planned not to intrude on the views or sunlight into the upper storeys of the home,” says James.
 This advantage applies to views and light from for neighbours’ homes, too.

-So, what are the key design and structural details you’ll need to get right to ensure your scheme’s success?
+So, what are the key design and structural details you’ll need to get right to ensure a successful flat roof extension?
+Here’s what you need to know.

 Flat roof extensions can serve up a whole host of exciting design opportunities despite the relative simplicity of their form.
 For instance, if you want to expand your first floor living space outside to encompass a sunny roof terrace, this would only be feasible with a flat design.